Fall Bulb Planting Tips

 - Choose a planting location that has good drainage.
 If drainage is poor, add compost to the planting holes and make the holes wider and deeper than usual.
 I also like to mix compost with course sand and a little topsoil for very compacted or clay ridden areas.
 Fill the oversized holes with the amended soil until you have reached the proper planting depth for your bulbs.
 If your planting area is primarily sand, add compost to help with water retention and add nutrients to the soil.

-- Generally, bulbs should be planted twice as deep as they are tall, with their tips pointing up.
+- Generally, bulbs should be planted twice as deep as they are tall, in clay soils and three times as deep as they are tall in sandy or loamy soils.
+For example, if the bulb is 1" tall, plant them 2" deep in clay soil and 3" deep in sandy soil.
+Make sure their tips are pointing up and if you can see any roots, they should be facing downward.
 If you are not sure which way is up, plant them on their side.

 - In the Northeast, spring flowering bulbs should be planted from October into November.
 It's best to wait until after the first frost to plant bulbs or at least 6 weeks before the ground freezes.
 Once night time temps are consistently in the 50 degree F range or lower, that's usually a good time to start.
 Planting earlier could cause some bulbs to rot or sprout prematurely.